President and Founder

 What is your favorite franchise?
 This is a tough one for me because I don’t have a single franchise that I’d call my favorite.
 Historically, I’d have to say God of War as I’ve played every single game in the franchise, including handlhelds.
 Of the past 2 generations I’ve spent the most time and replayed each Dead Space game twice.

 What do you believe is the greatest game ever made?
-At the moment this it’s a really close tie for me between The Last of Us and The Witcher 3.
+At the moment it’s a really close tie for me between The Last of Us and The Witcher 3.

 What do you believe is the most significant game ever made?
 Mario 64 brought us the 3d open world where you could jump all into any area/world you want.
 Goldeneye brought us console couch multiplayer, which would later evolve into online multiplayer.